abzcoding/lvim/README.md

 # Bloated LunarVim

-Do not use as is 😅, use it as a source of inspiration.
+Do not use as is, use it as a source of inspiration.

 I've customized my ZSH/Tmux/Alacritty too much, so it might not work properly 😅